2016: A grueling year of growth for furry fandom

 It was a fundamentally hard hitting event that shook many in the fandom.
-Dogpatch Press, which usually covers fandom events particularly in the West Coast region, found it difficult to fully engage themselves into investigating the story to report on it and instead let more professional outlets do the bulk of the coverage.
+Dogpatch Press – which usually covers fandom events in the U.S. West Coast – found it difficult to fully engage themselves into investigating the story to report on it and instead let professional outlets do the bulk of the coverage:

 Was going to write a big report.
 Stopped to let locals and pros process.
 I think it’s beyond fan level.
 It’s awful and sad.
 There hasn’t been anything this bad in fandom before.
 Let it process and share good words to anyone who lost friends and family.

 The hardest thing to do is to be objective and tell a story when the loss hits close to home, so the best thing to do sometimes is to be open and honest with such things.
 Nothing like this should ever be normal, and the worse thing that can happen is to the point where we do become used to these events to such a degree that they become regular occurrences instead of tragedy.